ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 generous.
 Keep yourself innocent, if you would be
 bappy.
 Save when you
-you may spend when yo
+you may spend when you
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:deu:batch_deu_jinx_ver01:data:sn84038112:00271741145:1867073001:0260/pct:80.630631,76.122975,10.878378,9.941090/!600,600/0/default.jpg"/>
 </td>